Diego-Bravi/Presentation/README.md

 ### Hi there!
 I'm Diego Bravi. 👋

-I am from Argentina, I am a Analyst System Student.
-<p>Growing programmer who is
-studying for a Systems Analyst degree, specializes in React language.
-I like to practice new languages and learn with new challenges.</p>
+I am Growing programmer who is studying for a Systems Analyst degree, specializes in React language.
+I like to practice new languages and learn with new challenges.

+If you want to know me a little more, I invite you to connect through LinkedIn or by my email !

 <h2>-I learned Differents Lenguages :</h2>